La Salle Forum Invitational

 she/her

 Hello, my name is Ms. Magee.
-I am an advanced public speaking teacher and assistant speech and debate coach.
-I am new to LD judging.
+I am an adjunct communication professor, an advanced public speaking teacher, and assistant speech and debate coach.

 For LD: Please, do not spread; I value clear and concise speaking.
 I also expect clear attribution of credible sources.